Sensor Beacon Application

 Beacon Advertising Intervals

-The application supports two advertising modes (compile-time selection):
+The application supports two advertising modes (selected by Kconfig):

 • Normal Mode (Default): 1-1.2 second intervals for optimal power consumption